DOI10.47051/BLIO7320

 Spanish common names: Lagartija ribereña de garganta amarilla, lagartija payaso de garganta amarilla.

 Recognition: ♂♂ 15.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.5 cm. ♀♀ 17.8 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=7.5 cm..1 Species of the genus Gelanesaurus are easily distinguishable from other leaf-litter lizards in their area of distribution by their stream-dwelling habits, heterogeneous dorsal scales, short slightly compressed tail, and black ring around the nostril.1,2 The Yellow-throated Stream-Lizard (G. flavogularis) can be distinguished from its only known Ecuadorian congener (G. cochranae) by having homogeneous dorsal longitudinal rows of tubercles closely approaching the posterior part of head (irregular, heterogeneous, and not so close to posterior part of head in in G. cochranae).
+Snout–vent length=7.5 cm..1 Species of the genus Gelanesaurus are easily distinguishable from other leaf-litter lizards in their area of distribution by their stream-dwelling habits, heterogeneous dorsal scales, short slightly compressed tail, and black ring around the nostril.1,2 The Yellow-throated Stream-Lizard (G. flavogularis) can be distinguished from its only known Ecuadorian congener (G. cochranae) by having homogeneous dorsal longitudinal rows of tubercles closely approaching the posterior part of the head (irregular, heterogeneous, and not so close to the posterior part of the head in G. cochranae).
 Gelanesaurus flavogularis can be further differentiated from its congener based on the presence of a well-defined white throat patch, absence of dorsolateral cream spots, and no vertical subocular line in males (Fig. 1).3 Adult males of G. flavogularis differ from females by having a broader head and a more contrasting coloration consisting of a light brown dorsum and a white or yellow throat outlined by a black border.
 In most females the dorsum is uniformly dark brown and the throat is dark brown (Fig. 1).1

 Figure showing variation among individuals of Gelanesaurus flavogularis